Treatment of Constipation In Older Adults

 Approximately 20 percent of seniors experience chronic constipation.

-The prevalence of constipation is even higher in nursing homes, with up to 50 percent of residents experiencing constipation and 74 percent using daily laxatives [1].
+Constipation is even higher in nursing homes, with up to 50 percent of residents experiencing constipation and 74 percent using daily laxatives.

 Constipation is not life-threatening and is usually not an emergency.